willfaught/paige/README.md

 See the [narrow look](#narrow-look) and [narrow-and-wide look](#narrow-and-wide-look) sections for ideas of how to customize the presentation.

-The breadcrumb, collection, and section links are sufficient to browse any site, so you can safely disable the menu.
+The breadcrumb, collection, section, and page links are sufficient to browse any site, so you can safely disable the menu.
 However, for sites with only a handful of pages at the root level, the menu alone can be sufficient for all navigation.